pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 [Watch a video that explains this concept](https://youtu.be/VnOy9Sv9Opo).

-## How the "pending" property works
+## How the "pending" feature works

 ### Purpose

 The purpose of the pending feature is to ensure that provider builds are not broken by changes that were introduced by the consumer, but to also ensure that backwards compatibility is maintained when a change is introduced by a provider.
 It achieves this by treating the first successful verification of a pact version by a particular branch of the provider as an implicit acceptance of the contract.
 Thereafter, if a verification of that pact version fails, it can only be because the provider has made a backwards incompatible change.

+### How the feature is enabled

+The feature is enabled by setting `enablePending` (or `enabled_pending` or `EnabledPending` depending on your language) to `true` in the provider verification configuration (consult the provider verification configuration docs for your language.)
+In the future, this feature will be enabled by default.

 ### How it is calculated